Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 _sudo pip install evdev_

+later versions of Rapberry Pi OS 'externally manage' Pi libraries and require anything not upported by the OS to be installed in a virtual environment.  evdv *IS* supported so can be installed with APT:

+_sudo apt install python3-evdev_

 ### 1.8.1 Configure Pi GPIO Support

 In order to use the GPIO ports your user must be a member of the gpio group.